dai-michael/connectfour-ai/README.md

 This runs tournaments between minimax agents and saves board states + optimal moves to `data.json`.
 If `memo.json` exists in the directory, it will be loaded automatically to cache minimax results across runs.

-Optionally generate data from an existing memo file:
+If it already exists, optionally generate data from an existing memo file:

 ```bash
 python use_memo.py